MdWasim3153/liberis_automation/README.md

-# liberis_automation using C# with Specflow
+{{ # liberis_automation using C# Selenium with Specflow }}

-This is a sample automation testing project with a url to its home page and then on clicking
+THESE ARE THE FOLLOWING STEPS I HAVE PERFORMED IN THIS AUTOMATION TESTING :-
+  1) I have logged in into https://www.liberis.com/ - using Chrome browser.
+  2) From there I have verified it by using its Title of it.
-"Get a demo" button it is required that it should shift to the next partner's page (https://www.liberis.com/become-a-partner).
+  3) Once verified I clicked on the "Get a demo" button and have tried shifting to the Partner Selection Page.

-Then there are three options on "Type of partner", so if none of them are selected then this msg should come "Please select a type of partner".
+  4) I have verified that the user is on "become-a-partner" page.
+URL for that (https://www.liberis.com/become-a-partner)
+  5) Then the next step was to validate that :- it should validate the message when user does not make a partner selection and click ‘Get a demo’ button
+  6) After verifying that the radio button was not checked
+  7) Then I clicked on the radio button and made a submit request

+These are the complete task that was asked from me.